MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/react-native.md

 ## Change state of service in runtime

-You can enable or disable desired service at the runtime with following code:
+You can enable or disable the service at the runtime with following code:

 ```javascript
 await AppCenter.Analytics.setEnabled(false);